 - Strengthening our care business to protect its long term viability.
 We’ll invest in growing our offering to private payers, so we can create new sustainable income streams to support our local authority funded care at home work.

 - Being open to merger opportunities which make the most of our capacity.
 We’ll partner with organisations who share our values and whose geography complements our own.
 We’ll also buy homes from other housing associations in areas where we have a strong presence and can provide services efficiently.

 - Being focused.
 We’ll be focused about what we do, where we operate and where we grow.
 We’ll concentrate on where we can make the most difference and we’ll work with partners where that improves outcomes.

 You can find out more about our plans for the future by downloading the Guinness 2023 Strategy.

 Targets for our vision

 We’ve set some ambitious targets for this year.
-In 2018 we aim to:
+By 2023 we aim to: